sharmainec/tp/docs/UserGuide.md

 </div>

-* The CSV file must have 2 columns.
+* The CSV file must have **2 columns**.
 The first column is for the English phrase, and the second column is for the foreign phrase.
   ![sample CSV file](images/SampleCSVFile.png)

 Examples: